 If you’re firing a Spring Piston then hold on to the gun just an extra second, you may be moving the gun before the pellet has actually left the barrel!
 If you’re happy this isn’t the case then check for moisture, a loose sight mount, you’re using the right scope for your gun and your stock isn’t loose in any way.
 If all of this is in order, you can check the barrel tension before trying a higher quality, more weighty pellet.

-Why is my Air Rifle Inaccurate?
+Why is your Air Rifle Inaccurate?

 We’ll assume first that the problem isn’t with you as you’ve probably thought about this already, however, we will return to it later.
 Also, many problems can be resolved at home and when this is possible I’ll tell you.
 Some problems may have to be resolved by a professional and if this isn’t you then leave it to the experts!